MabezDev/talks/rust-on-espressif-chips/rust-copenhagen.md

 The `Future` trait has one required method, `poll` which returns either `Poll::Ready(_)` if the asynchronous operation is complete, or `Poll::Pending` if it needs to be polled again later.

-# `async`'s relationship with `Future`

-- `async` functions are compiled down to state machines that implement the  `Future` trait.
-This is handled completely by the Rust compiler

 # When to poll?

 You _could_ just `poll` the future in a hot loop, but this is not very efficient and will block other `async` operations from running.